Uniswap/Tribunal/README.md

 **Tribunal** is a protocol that runs competitive auctions for claims against resource locks.
 It integrates with **The Compact** for settling claims after fills occur.

+⚠️ Tribunal is still considered **Proof-Of-Concept** at this stage; more development, testing, and review is required before it reaches production-readiness.

 ## Overview

 Tribunal serves three core roles: